 - life and social skills training

 Through the program, young men have the opportunity to participate in community activities and to work together to support each other, encouraging them to care about themselves and others.
 The program also helps young men develop an independent living plan and set goals for a positive future.
 After graduating the program, young men receive support as they work toward the goal to obtain their own housing.

-The HomeBase program is available to male youth who are at imminent risk of losing their current placement or who are at risk of out of home placement, or adolescents lacking family resources and in need of transitional living services.
+The HomeBase program is available to young men who are at imminent risk of losing their current placement or who are at risk of out of home placement, or adolescents lacking family resources and in need of transitional living services.